You know what that vagina museum needs? An alcohol license.

 That would be the Vagina Museum set to open November 16th at London’s Camden Market, specifically.

-The grand showcase of unshowables is on a mission to spread the word on “gynaecological anatomy and health.”
+The grand showcase of unshowables is on a mission to spread the word — per its website — about “gynaecological anatomy and health.”

 “We have no doubt that the museum will try to ensure that no inappropriate parties will be allowed, but stag parties are not known for their respectfulness and hen parties can also be raucous and difficult to control.”